Information and advice to help my child / young person who has identified speech, language and communication needs

 Using visual support

 Parents play a key role in supporting their babies language and communication skills in everyday life.
 Children learn about the world through their experiences and interests particularly within their play.
-Kent Community Health NHS Foundation Trust provide information and opportunities for families learn more about developing speech and language - this video introduces how to use visual support to help communication.
+Kent Community Health NHS Foundation Trust provide information and opportunities for families to learn more about developing speech and language - this video introduces how to use visual support to help communication.